nevakee716/cwNetwork/help/Help_layout.md

 ## Options in the evolve Designer

+### MultiLines Count :

+Enter the limit number of caracter where you will return line for the label of the node of the network

 ### Hidden Nodes :

 Set the ID of the nodes you don't want to appear in the tree, the children will be display instead.
 (Can be use for application flux See exemples below)